SlexAxton/require-handlebars-plugin/README.md

     templateExtension: "html" // Set the extension automatically appended to templates
                               // ('hbs' by default)

+    handlebarsPath:               // Custom path to handlebars ('hbs/handlebars' by default) 'some/path/to/handlebars'   // Value could simply be 'handlebars' as long as key
+                                  // 'handlebars' is defined in require's paths object
+                                  // such as 'handlebars': 'some/path/to/handlebars'

     compileOptions: {}        // options object which is passed to Handlebars compiler }